user5423/KnowledgeStore/linux-system/process_management.md

 The `init` tasks' process descriptor is statically allocated as `init_task`.
 This makes sense as the `init` process lives until the OS shuts down.
 Between bootup and shutdown, the `init` process cannot be killed (and can only be requested to be at shutdown - It is up to the `init` process to shut itself down at this point).

 **Hint**: Take a look at Page 30 on "Linux Kernel Development by Robert Love" to see code examples regarding the traversal of processes

+### Process Creation

+Most Operating systems tend to implement a *spawn* mechanism that
+1. Creates a new process in a new memory address space
+2. Reads in an executable and begins execution

+However, Unix differs in that it performs these two operations as **separate distinct** system calls:
+1. `fork()` - it creates a copy of the current task where the only difference is the PID, PPID, memory address space, pending signals and I/O, and certain resources and statistics
+2. `exec()` - Reads the executable from storage and loads it into the address space and beings executing it **NOTE**: There are numerous variants of each of these that are described later

+The combination of performing `fork` followed by `exec` is similar to a single function that most other OSs provide.

+#### Copy On Write

+Historically, when `fork()` was executed, all resources owned by the parent were duplicated and the copies were given to the child.
+However, this is pretty **inefficient** for two reasons
+1. There will likely be duplicated resources that could otherwise be shared
+2. In the scenario where we want to perform `exec` to load a **different** executable, then the Kernel wouldn't have wasted CPU on duplicating resources for a child task that will **not** be used by the child, and will have to be overwritten again.

+Nowadays, `fork()`'s implementation uses **Copy-On-Write** in order to reduce wasted memory and computation.
+When a `fork()` is executed
+1. Each of the parent resources are shared with the child
+2. The child and parent share resources as long as no operations have modified the shared resources/values since the fork occured
+3. Once a write operation is to occur on a shared resource, the resource is duplicated so that the parent and child have their **own** copies

+This technique delays duplication of pages from the parent's memory address until it is written to.
+In the case where `exec()` is called immediately after `fork()` none of the resources are duplicated, to reduce wasted computations.
+This is a considerable optimization that improves quick process execution.

+The only incurred overhead by `fork()` is:
+1. The duplication of the parent's page tables (so that the child has a way to map virtual address to physical addresses for the resoures it shares with the parent)
+2. The creation of the unique process descriptor for the child.